Which Plastic Materials Are Used In Thermoforming?

 Royalite (Thick + Thin) thermoplastic is used for many medical, aerospace, automotive, and electronics applications where impact strength and heat resistance are paramount.
 You’ll see Royalite used in components such as equipment housing, cleanroom wall coverings, aircraft interiors, and automotive casings.
 It offers a tremendous range of colors and can also be painted.
 With both high formability and finishing possibilities, Royalite is available in a diverse portfolio of materials.

 TPO (Thermoplastic Olefin)

 TPO (Thermoplastic Olefin) (Thick) is known for its high impact strength at even cold temperatures and other features such as chemical resistance, stability, and stiffness.
 For parts exposed to extreme weather conditions and outdoor usage, TPO is ideal.
 You’ll see it used for automotive applications such as car bumpers and other components, where the available high gloss finish adds to its appeal.
 The toughness of TPO also makes it popular for chemical shield and gear covers, where it withstands harsh conditions easily.

-The range of different thermoplastics available for your next manufacturing project is broad, but we’re happy to help you find the right one here at Global Thermoforming.
+The range of different plastic materials available for your next thermoforming project is broad, but we’re happy to help you find the right one here at Global Thermoforming.
 We’re more than just experts at thermoforming plastic – our team has the experience to specify and source the best materials for your project’s components!
 Discover the potential for your project by contacting us today!